Sharing Our Testimonies: The Power of Story in Your Ministry

 Whether it’s live or on video, ask open-ended questions ahead of time to help them think through how to tell their story in a resonant way.
 Guide them to include how they felt and what they experienced, as well as the facts of their story.
 Help them strip away details that don’t add anything so that the more meaningful aspects can make a greater impact.

 Above all, help them keep the focus not on what they’ve done, but on what Christ has done.
-Because ultimately, it’s His amazing story—of making the lost found and the sick well—and we get the privilege of telling it, for His glory.
+Because ultimately, it’s His amazing story—of making the lost found and the sick well.
+We get the privilege of telling it, for His glory.